ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 This is because no input is free when it comes to an LLM.

 This is often underestimated by AI builders.
-Every additional instruction and example, every additional corner case, every new document, image or tool added to the LLM context raises the cost of **each** of the prompts and responses of your AI.
-When the LLM context is stuffed by thousands of PDFs, even a three question answer will cause the LLM to reread everything, costing you several dollars, if not tens of dollar, for each back-and-forth.
+Every additional instruction and example, every additional corner case, every new document, image, or tool added to the LLM context raises the cost of **each** of the prompts and responses of your AI.
+When the LLM context is stuffed with thousands of PDFs, even a three-question answer will cause the LLM to reread everything, costing you several dollars, if not tens of dollars, for each back-and-forth.

 Unnecessary input is not only damaging your wallet.
-It and also adds latency, cost, and diluites the model's attention.
+It also adds latency and cost, and dilutes the model's attention.
 In short, this means: try to identify the **shortest context that preserves answer quality**.

 This is where retrieval-augmented generation, prompt caching, and compression come in.